contentful/content-models/README.md

 ## Current Content models:
 * [Blog](./blog): A simple blog example with one author, three blog entries and some images.
-* [The Example App](./the-example-app): An example space mocking an online learning platform.
+* [The Example App](./the-example-app): An example space simulating an online learning platform.
 This space is used in [The node.js example app](https://github.com/contentful/the-example-app.nodejs).